 Private equity firms are finance companies that approach cash-rich investors directly, asking them to invest their money in the firm.
 Then, the firm uses this money to buy stakes in other privately managed companies.

-Although finance companies are different than banks (because they do not accept deposits), investment banks—or wealth management companies—are a branch of large financial institutions, such as JPMorgan Chase and Wells Fargo.
+Although finance companies are different from banks (because they do not accept deposits), investment banks—or wealth management companies—are branches of large financial institutions, such as JPMorgan Chase and Wells Fargo.

 Finding the finance company that’s right for you

 If you’re a small business looking to grow, then traditional finance companies may not be the best option for you, even though they exist to serve businesses when banks and other lending institutions cannot.